 Accidents Happen.
 Are You Covered?

-Many venues require event organizers or hosts to secure insurance to cover the event.
-Some facilities offer their own day-of-event insurance.
+Many venues require event organizers, hosts or both to secure insurance to cover the event.
+Some facilities offer their own day-of-event coverage which hosts can purchase for a nominal fee.
 Other event hosts choose to purchase coverage by adding a rider to their homeowner's insurance policy.
 If you are planning a large event and your venue doesn't require insurance, you may want to purchase your own policy anyway, just in case.

 And there is the issue of fault.
 Should the venue be negligent in any way, the responsibility should be theirs.
 However, if too much alcohol, neglectful parents, or another factor contributes to the injury, then responsibility may lie with the injured party, who will need to check with his/her personal medical insurance or homeowners insurance about covering the costs.